-The answer could be keeping him on a longline, and if this isn’t your idea of fun, then think again about a mini husky.
+The answer could be keeping him on a long line or a harness, and if this isn’t your idea of fun, then think again about a mini husky.

 An under-exercised mini husky is liable to find their own fun, such as digging up the garden or chewing the house.

-But the negatives aside, exercise is good for your dog as it stimulates mind and body.
+But the negatives aside, exercise is good for your dog as it stimulates the mind and body.

-Oh, and because of the huskies hardiness they are equally happy to run come rain or snow…it’s sun and heat you need to be wary off.
+Oh, and because of the husky’s hardiness, they are equally happy to run come rain or snow…it’s sun and heat you need to be wary of.